xoxo/inclusion/README.md

 Where possible, XOXO offers gender neutral restrooms.
 Where our venues have designated gendered restrooms, we display signage recommending that attendees should use whichever restroom they feel most comfortable with.

 ## Photo Consent
 XOXO enforces a photo media consent policy for our attendees, designated by colored lanyards available at registration.
-A red lanyard designates strictly no photos or video, a yellow lanyard designates that photos and video are allowed with explicit consent, and a blue lanyard designates that photos and video are allowed without permission.
+A red lanyard designates strictly no photos or video, a yellow lanyard designates that photos and video are allowed with explicit consent, and a black lanyard designates that photos and video are allowed without permission.

 ## Hospitality
-XOXO offers a curated menu of non-alcoholic sodas, kombucha, and coffee and tea (including decaf) free of charge throughout the event.
+XOXO offers a curated menu of non-alcoholic sodas, kombucha, coffee, and tea (including decaf) free of charge throughout the event.

 Our bars also serve beer, wine, and cocktails.
 We ask our attendees to drink responsibly.
 Alcohol consumption is not an excuse for violating our [Code of Conduct](https://2018.xoxofest.com/conduct).